v-levonyan/CSP/README.md

 INSTALLATION
 ------------

-The project is platform-dependent, it works only in linux platforms.
+The project is platform-dependent, it works only on linux platforms.
 Installation is quite straightforward.
 In order to install the application you should have installed a few tools:

     Scons http://scons.org/